ekzhang/sshx/README.md

       # ... other steps ...

-      - run: curl -sSf https://sshx.io/get | sh && sshx
+      - run: curl -sSf https://sshx.io/get | sh -s run
       #      ^
       #      └ This will open a remote terminal session and print the URL.
 It
       #        should take under a second.